rougier/scipy-crash-course/02-introduction.md

 [1, 2, 3, 4, 5]
 ```

-We can further refine our slice by giving the step to between elements.
+We can further refine our slice by giving the step between elements.
 The new
 syntax is thus `start:end:step`.

 ``` python